darkhan-s/myCV/README.md

 1. Push changes to any branch (other than `pdf-output`).
 2. GitHub Actions will automatically build the PDF corresponding to the LaTeX file in that branch.
-3. The compiled PDF will be copied to the `pdf-output` branch.
+3. The compiled PDF will be pushed to the `pdf-output` branch with a file name corresponding to the branch name.
 4. The latest PDF for any branch can be accessed from the `pdf-output` branch.

 ## Branches